ci-compass/cicf/week01-commandline/README.md

 Type `pwd` and press "return".
 You should see `/home/cicf/` appear.
 We have just run the command `pwd`.
-This command prints the current working directory to the command-line.
+This command prints the current working directory to the command line.
 ("pwd" stands for "present working directory".
 Most commands are abbreviations).
 After the shell prints the directory it will then print a new prompt.